epandurski/swaptacular.github.io/_posts/2023-08-28-under-the-hood-smp.md

 The answer is quite simple: **The money comes from the debtor's account.**

-We saw how creditors agent nodes use the Swaptacular Messaging Protocol (SMP) to communicate with the accounting authority nodes.
+We saw how creditors agent nodes use the Swaptacular Messaging Protocol (SMP) to communicate with accounting authority nodes.
 However, *debtors agent nodes*, in exactly the same way, use SMP to communicate with the accounting authority node which they are connected to.
 The only difference is that each currency issuer (aka debtor) uses a special account called "the